 6. Healthcare

 The world is facing a pandemic of COVID-19.
 Since the virus is known as highly infectious, using a graph database help governments track the spread of the virus.
 A company called We-Yun has developed an application using the Neo4j graph database that enables Chinese citizens to check if they have come into contact with a known carrier of the virus.
-The image below is a screenshot of the application, which displays all known cases connected to the name.
+The image below is a screenshot of the application, showing all known cases associated with the name.

 What are the leading graph database software tools?